 Gahirmatha, Orissa in India used to be one of the largest arribada nesting sites in the world, though arribada nesting events do not occur every year.
 Additionally, from 1996 to 2002, the average size of nesting females declined at that site, indicative of a declining population (Plotkin ed.
 2007).
 Declines in solitary nesting of olive ridleys have been recorded in Bangladesh, Myanmar, Malaysia, and Pakistan.
 In particular, the number of nests in Terengganu, Malaysia has declined from thousands of nests to just a few dozen per year (Limpus 1995).

 Still, not all populations are depleted.
 Some nesting populations are currently stable and/ or increasing.
 In Sergipe, Brazil, strict nest protection has led to increases of the nesting population over the past 20 years.
 In La Escobilla, Mexico, conservation measures, such as increased nesting beach protection and closure of the turtle fishery in 1990, have led to a dramatic increase in the once largest nesting population in the world.
 The number of olive ridley nests has increased from 50,000 in 1988 to over 700,000 in 1994 to over 1,000,000 nests in 2000 (Márquez et al. 2002).
-This dramatic improvement gives hope that with strict protections the once depleted populations can begin recovering.
+At-sea estimates of density and abundance of the olive ridley show a yearly estimate of over 1 million, which is consistent with the increase seen on the eastern Pacific nesting beaches as a result of protection programs that began in the 1990s (Eguchi et al. 2007).
+This dramatic improvement gives hope that with strict protections the once depleted populations in Mexico have begun to stabilize.

 - collection of turtle eggs (historically, though continued in some parts of the world)